jcbgamboa/Divergence-point-analysis-fake-data/README.md

  6. *object*: the object this row refers to
  7. *is_looking*: whether the participant *participant* was looking (1)
     or not (0) to *object* in time *time*.

+Here is a representation of what the output looks like:

 |     |participant|condition|trial|time|    object    |is_looking|
 |:---:|:---------:|:-------:|:---:|:--:|:------------:|:--------:|